charlesneimog/OM-pd/README.md

 # OM-pd

 *OM-pd* aims to put the PureData (mainly offline mode) inside OM-Sharp.
-It could help to work with VST plugins, SoundFont, and general audio processing, among other things for batch processing and bigdata.
+It could help to work with process lot of samples using VST plugins, SoundFont, and general audio processing.

 ### Setting of Microtonal Player